slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Fools say that they learn by experience, I prefer to profit by others’ experience."
 -- Otto von Bismarck*

-Practice makes perfect but doesn’t make new.
-New comes from having a broader perspective and analysis of past situations.
-People repeat very easily the same mistakes.
-You improve by examining your failures, it will help you letting go.
+Practice makes perfect but doesn't necessarily bring something new.
+Innovation comes from having a broader perspective and analyzing past situations.
+People often repeat the same mistakes.
+You improve by examining your failures; it will help you let go.

 > *"You can only connect the dots looking back, not looking forward."
 -- Unknown*